Rounding up the times that London has been terrorised by giant beasts, on film and TV.

 12. Reign of Fire (2002)

 The year is 2084 AD.
 London is a smouldering ruin thanks to an infestation of dragons.
 Rentokil decline the job.
 St George is conspicuously absent.
 Fortunately, a stellar troop of humans stand in the dragons' way, including a Batman (Christian Bale), a Hardman (Gerard Butler), a Bond Girl (Izabella Scorupco), the greatest actor of this or any other age (Matthew McConaughey), and the doctor out of Deep Space Nine.
 Includes footage of Big Ben being thumped.

 Unbelievably, this attack wasn't in a film.
 It was in real life.
 Actual real life.
 The Sultan's Elephant was an oversized robotic elephant that trampled through the West End, bringing shock, awe and a new benchmark in pachyderm puppetry.
 OK, no buildings were destroyed (other than a strip of tarmac in St James), but it did squirt water in our face.
 That must count as minor harassment, right?

 Did we somehow miss any giant intruders?
 Let us know in the comments.
-Note, monsters like the American Werewolf in London and those Attack the Block nasties are too small to count in this roundup.
+Note, monsters like the American Werewolf in London, the zombies of 28 Days Later, and those Attack the Block nasties are too small to count in this roundup.